tybug/testudoplus/README.md

 2. Then [click here](https://github.com/tybug/testudoplus/raw/master/testudoplus.user.js) to install the script

 Make sure to allow any outgoing traffic made by this plugin.

+Don't forget to come back occasionally to check for plugin updates, as period changes occur all the time.

 ## Contributing